hse-project/rfcs/rfcs/hse/0003-wal-design.md

 #### Transaction writes

-The below replay logic is based on *Alternative-1* in the WAL logging section.

 The key difference in replaying tx-writes compared to non-tx writes is that an WAL file whose dgen <= ingest_dgen can still contain pending transactional mutations and hence cannot be reclaimed/skipped until those are resolved.

-For *Alternative-2*, the tx-replay is similar to replaying non-tx writes.

 ```